Contrasting 1895 Bancorp of Wisconsin (BCOW) & Its Peers

 |2.22

-25.6% of 1895 Bancorp of Wisconsin shares are owned by institutional investors.
-Comparatively, 41.5% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-3.5% of 1895 Bancorp of Wisconsin shares are owned by company insiders.
-Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+25.6% of 1895 Bancorp of Wisconsin shares are held by institutional investors.
+Comparatively, 41.5% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+3.5% of 1895 Bancorp of Wisconsin shares are held by company insiders.
+Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares 1895 Bancorp of Wisconsin and its peers’ net margins, return on equity and return on assets.

-1895 Bancorp of Wisconsin has a beta of 0.67, meaning that its share price is 33% less volatile than the S&P 500.
-Comparatively, 1895 Bancorp of Wisconsin’s peers have a beta of 0.70, meaning that their average share price is 30% less volatile than the S&P 500.
+1895 Bancorp of Wisconsin has a beta of 0.67, indicating that its stock price is 33% less volatile than the S&P 500.
+Comparatively, 1895 Bancorp of Wisconsin’s rivals have a beta of 0.70, indicating that their average stock price is 30% less volatile than the S&P 500.

 Summary

-1895 Bancorp of Wisconsin peers beat 1895 Bancorp of Wisconsin on 9 of the 10 factors compared.
+1895 Bancorp of Wisconsin rivals beat 1895 Bancorp of Wisconsin on 9 of the 10 factors compared.

 1895 Bancorp of Wisconsin, Inc. is a holding company, which engages in the provision of banking and financial services through its subsidiary PyraMax Bank.
 It primarily offers residential and commercial real estate loans, commercial loans, and consumer loans.
 The company was founded on January 8, 2019 and is headquartered in Greenfield, WI.